All Rounder

 GRIND

-*Bentwood grind size: ~590-900 (burr touch at 40).
-Update: I also have been grinding every coffee at 800 microns (burr touch at 40) and it has worked extremely well for me regardless of brew time.
+*Bentwood grind size: I have been grinding every coffee at 800 microns (burr touch at 40, so around 760 microns) and it has worked extremely well for me regardless of brew time.

 *Fellow Ode Gen 2 grind size (hard to say based on alignment): Try 4’s-5’s.